uqlibrary/uqlibrary-react-toolbox/README.md

 - Pass in all dataSources as a prop for maximum flexibility of data sources
 - Add comments to methods if the methods does more than one thing

+#### Optimisation Guidelines

+- do not use functional components
+- component should extend React.PureComponent if props are simple
+- component should extend React.Component, shouldComponentUpdate() should be implemented if props have objects
+- import explicit and specific components (do not import all), eg DO NOT `import {HelpIcon} from '../../index';` DO `import {HelpIcon} from '../../HelpDrawer';`

 #### Naming conventions